vippsas/vipps-developers/faqs/common-errors-faq.md

 Please check that the merchant's organization number is still active in [Brønnøysundregistrene](https://www.brreg.no).
 Vipps automatically deactivates merchants (companies) when they are deleted from Brønnøysundregistrene.
+This can also happen if a merchant changes organization type, for instance from ENK to AS.

 Merchants can log in on [portal.vipps.no](https://portal.vipps.no)